German bombardment of Monrovia: Consequences

-This battle, was the only one in which Liberia was involved in World War I. It was not positive for Monrovia and its people, and demonstrated the nation's weakness in the face of an imperial power.
+This battle was the only one in which Liberia was involved in World War I. It was not positive for Monrovia and its people, and demonstrated the nation's weakness in the face of an imperial power.
 However, the Liberian government refused to submit to German demands, despite the damage to their capital.
 Liberian leaders, at least at the time, believed that participating in the war and staying on the side of the French-British Entente was the best way to advance and achieve their goals of international respect and support for national sovereignty.
 In this incident, the Liberian government was not simply acting as the United States or United Kingdom demanded, but on behalf of principles it believed in.
 U-154 became the first and last submarine to directly intimidate (de facto terrorize) the government of an entire enemy state.

 The suffering and sacrifices of Liberia led American President Wilson in 1918 to promise a loan of $5,000,000 on the same principle as loans to other Allied countries.
 But President Wilson and the Democratic Party left power in 1921 before the loan was granted, and future Republican administrations failed to fulfill the previous president's promise.

-The book "Autobiography of an African Princess" by Fatima Massaquoi contains information that the people of Liberia composed a song about this event, one line of which was: "O German Submarine, Aba; Come to bombard Monrovia, Aba."
+The book "Autobiography of an African Princess" by Fatima Massaquoi references a song about this event, one line of which was: "O German Submarine, Aba; Come to bombard Monrovia, Aba."
 This song was performed to the music of the "sixteen steps" - a traditional Liberian dance.